uensalo/gin/README.md

 git clone https://github.com/simongog/sdsl-lite sdsl
 ```

-The software package currently has seven compile time CMake options.
+The software package currently has six compile time CMake options.

 - **`BUILD_OPENMP`** (`set(BUILD_OPENMP ON)`)
   Enables OpenMP support for parallelization; if disabled the -j parameter has no effect.